-Be Okay With Putting Yourself First: To someone who’s committed their life to caring for others, this can sound almost counterintuitive.
+To someone who’s committed their life to caring for others, this can sound almost counterintuitive.
 But if you want to provide your patients with high-quality care, you have to put your own health and well-being ahead of everything else.
 This doesn’t need to be complicated, either; it can be as simple as making sure you’re eating right, getting enough sleep, and even getting a little exercise in every day.

-Talk to Your Manager: 25 percent of nurses said that they weren’t getting sufficient sleep between shifts, which ultimately led to them feeling burned out.
+Twenty-five percent of nurses said that they weren’t getting sufficient sleep between shifts, which ultimately led to them feeling burned out.
 One reason for this was that they were working irregular schedules, or being asked to pick up additional shifts.
 If this sounds like you, consider talking to your manager about creating a more consistent work cycle.
 Having a stable schedule will allow you to establish a regular sleep routine that works for your body and helps you recharge.

-Take Breaks: 41 percent of survey respondents said that they felt burned out because they didn’t take any breaks.
+Forty-one percent of survey respondents said that they felt burned out because they didn’t take any breaks.
 Sometimes, this happens because there’s just too much to do and not enough staff to do it.
 (In those instances, it’s your manager’s responsibility to find ways to give everyone a break.)
 Be sure to take time to reset and recharge.
 Just 15 minutes of walking, meditating, knitting, or reading a book can improve your mental state.

-Delegate to Others: 60 percent of nurses attributed their burnout to having unmanageable workloads.
+Sixty percent of nurses attributed their burnout to having unmanageable workloads.
 If you’re feeling overwhelmed, consider delegating some tasks to colleagues who you know are equipped to handle them (and whose workloads are more reasonable).
 Before you do so, though, make sure to double-check that your manager is comfortable with you delegating tasks to others, and that your state laws allow you to do so.

-Finds Ways to Decompress: Everyone has their own way of dealing with stress: Some people meditate or do deep-breathing exercises, some go for a run, others listen to music.
+Everyone has their own way of dealing with stress: Some people meditate or do deep-breathing exercises, some go for a run, others listen to music.
 There’s no one right way to decompress, so try a variety of techniques and see which one works best.
 Once you find it, you’ll be able to turn to it whenever you start feeling the symptoms of stress creep in.

 The views expressed in this article are those of the author and do not necessarily reflect those of Cinch™ or Berkshire Hathaway Specialty Insurance Company.
 This article (subject to change without notice) is for informational purposes only, and does not constitute professional advice.
 Click here to read our full disclaimer